StanislavLakhtin/clion_freertos_stm32f103_template/README.md

 # Intro

-Warning: I apologize for the possible mistakes: English is not my native language.

 JetBrains CLion is a great tool for developing in C / C ++.
 But it's based on `cmake` and I had a problem when trying to use it for microcontroller project based on stm32F10X (Cortex-M3).

 For hobby purposes, I developed a small project that solves the following tasks: